qgis/QGIS-Enhancement-Proposals/qep-341-3d-pedestrian-view.md

 Forward and backward movement will be controlled by the up and down keys (and mouse wheel).
 Lateral movement will be controlled by the left and right keys (and lateral movement of the mouse wheel).
 Lateral mouse movements will allow you to turn without moving.
 Vertical mouse movements allow you to look up or down.

+In order to match existing, binding to W/A/S/D keys (for forward, left, backward and right) will also be added.

+Movement speed can be changed by holding `Ctrl` (decrease speed) or `Shift` (increase speed) keys.

 ### 2D view inset

 When this mode is enabled, an inset with the 2D view is displayed as an overlay to help the user navigation.
 It is centered on the user's current X/Y position, and its extent is adjusted based on the camera's tilt (the larger the far plane, the larger the extent).